 trace-run can be used without any clauses, in which case a location (file name and line number) is recorded in the trace file - this is useful when you only want to know if the execution passed through code.

-For tracing to have effect, tracing must be enabled (see vv
+For tracing to have effect, debugging and tracing must be enabled (see vv

 ).
 For location of trace files, see how_vely_works

 trace-run "Program wrote %lld bytes into file %s", num_bytes, file_name